 Seniors need to perform gentle exercises that work for them.
 Exercise increases balance, eases arthritis symptoms, and enhances coordination.
 Popular choices among seniors include walking, swimming, and ballroom dancing.
 Those with more severe mobility issues should consult with a physical therapist to find suitable exercises.

 Some seniors may need assistance when performing exercises at home.
-If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of home care.
-Richardson Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.
+If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of home care garland Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.

 2. Change the Living Space

 Make sure your loved one has plenty of clear walking space in the home.
 Simply installing railings and ramps can make it easier for seniors to move around their own homes.
 Many mobility issues are also caused by difficulty seeing, so make sure your loved one’s home is properly lit.

 3. Choose the Right Walking Aid

 Walking assistance tools can be a great way to restore mobility.
 However, overusing these aids can end up impairing mobility.
 If your loved one only needs a corrective brace or a cane, using a walker or wheelchair all the time could cause him or her to rely too much on the walking aid.
 Try to choose an aid that helps your loved one overcome limited mobility while still encouraging him or her to remain active.